Open Evening Frequently Asked Questions

 How are the children taught?

 At Hazelwick, students benefit from committed, highly skilled and specialist teachers.
+Our recent Ofsted report made particular mention of their expertise.
 Our students are taught in a range of different teaching groups.
 In Year 7, some subjects are taught in mixed ability tutor groups, whilst English, Science and Modern Languages are taught in broad ability bands and Maths is taught in sets.

 How is Pastoral care arranged/delivered?